HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/networking/set-hpovnetworkset.md

 ### -InputObject &lt;Object&gt;

-The Network Set resource object or name to be modified.
+The Network Set resource object to be modified.

 | Aliases | NetSet, NetworkSet |
 | :--- | :--- |